A tomb in Malá Strana Cemetery for a girl who died over 150 years ago still gets candles from strangers.

 During her three short years of life, she could talk to animals and birds.
 She inspired people to be kind and generous.

 But one day she fell from her window.
 It was time for the angelic soul to return to Heaven where it belonged.
 Some say she was reaching out to let a bird rest on her hand and extended herself too far.
 Alternately, she tried to grab a doll she just dropped, or leaned out too far to wave at her parents on the street.
-It was simply time for the angel to go home, as it had accomplished its goal of experiencing humanity first hand.
+It was simply time for the angel to go home, as it had accomplished its goal of experiencing humanity firsthand.
 Candles that burn bright often burn briefly.

 The name on the grave has long been worn out, with only a faint imprint left.
 It is, however, Anna Degenová.
 She was most likely the daughter of a sergeant named Augustin Degen and day laborer also named Anna Degenová.
 The assumed parents are also buried nearby in the same cemetery, but with an inconspicuous marker.
 The family lived near Újezd.

 The fairytale version of Anna’s life was cooked up by author František Kožík for a 1942 collection of stories, but many people now take it as fact.
 He called the family by the name Rubín, as the name on the stone was illegible and he made no effort to check local records.
+The tomb is so popular that the cemetery administration occasionally puts up a sign asking people not to leave gifts, as it takes time and money to collect and dispose of them all.

 Sculptor Josef Max made several monuments that can be seen across Bohemia, including a rather odd frowning lion at the bend in a road leading up to Prague Castle.
 He also made other tombstones in the cemetery.
 One is for composer Jan Nepomuk Augustin Vitásek and depicts an angel at an organ.